yashrajshuklaaa/ExcelProject/README.md

 note : raw data, processed data and dashboard are all in the same excel file.

 link of the dataset : https://catalog.data.gov/dataset/warehouse-and-retail-sales

+Thanks to Baljinder Kaur Ma'am for giving this amazing project.